Next week I will be publishing on my web-site and

 guaranteed by release of the records and the acknowledgement

+that, in many cases, none existed.
 A Birmingham News editorial scolded Siegelman for

 disobeying one of his own post-G.H. ethics reform executive